If you work a 12-hour or night shift, this guide is going to be a game-changer.

 Remember, it comes down to one thing: taking an active role in your health.

 1) Don’t use the job as an excuse, and instead remind yourself that you are in control.
-You don’t need anybody’s permission to get healthy.
+You don’t need anybody’s permission to get in shape.

 2) It adds up.
 Every little change.
 Every meal you switch up.
 Every minute of exercise.